-The bottom line here is that when you’re looking at market capitalization for cryptocurrency, you need to make sure that you’re looking at additional metrics as well.
+The bottom line here is that when you’re looking at market capitalization for the cryptocurrency, you need to make sure that you’re looking at additional metrics as well.
 Especially since cryptocurrency - at this point - can still be very volatile.

 Important Metrics When Comparing Cryptocurrencies

 Now that we've looked at why market cap can be somewhat misleading when comparing cryptocurrencies, let's look at some important metrics you should consider when comparing and evaluating cryptocurrencies.